 The bill amends the definition of "silver alert" within the Missing Persons Information and Reporting Act to broaden its scope.
 The updated definition now includes individuals who are fifty years or older, as well as those of any age who exhibit signs or symptoms of Alzheimer's disease, dementia, cognitive decline, or impairment.
-This change aims to enhance the safety and recovery efforts for vulnerable individuals who may be at risk due to cognitive issues.
+This change aims to enhance the safety and response measures for vulnerable populations who may be at risk of going missing due to cognitive issues.

 Statutes affected: introduced version: 29-15-2